xuq2/cs312_hw6/instruction_manual.md

 Got the results!!!
 ![image](/images/res3.png)

-☕️Give my any extra points if you think this instruction is good :D
+☕️Give me any extra points if you think this instruction is good :D

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 <h4 style="color:skyblue">More instructions for myself:</h4>